zigomir/rubber_ring/README.md

 Login (`/rubber_ring`) with password which was set by developer in the install stage.

 Editing content is easy as clicking inside green boxes and start editing.
-Developer decides what can be duplicable/repeatable and what not.
+Developer sets what content is editable/repeatable/link/multi line...

 For changing images click on `Image manager` in the upper menu.
-Drag&Drop the image you need to drop zone.
+Drag and drop the image you need to drop zone.
 After uploading the image you can drag and drop it on the image you wanted to change.
-Image will be automatically resized to the size that was set by developer or page designer.
+Image will be automatically resized to the size that was set by developer/designer.

 ### Build and publish your pages

 `Preview` option in the menu will output entire page to `public/build` directory. `Publish` will upload current page to your production server, set in `publish.yml` file.

-## As a developer I want to have quickly setup editable pages
+## As a developer I want to quickly setup editable pages

 Rails generator for new pages